Generate image descriptions with Llama 3.2 Vision

 Configure Hugging Face access

-To download and use Llama 3.2 11B Vision Instruct from Hugging Face, you must have a Hugging Face account, a Hugging Face user access token, and access to the Llama 3.2 11B Vision Instruct Hugging Face gated repository.
+To get the model used below, you must have a Hugging Face user access token and approved access to the Llama 3.2 11B Vision Instruct Hugging Face repo.

 To create a Hugging Face user access token, see Access Tokens.
 Within your local environment, save your access token as an environment variable.